RELATED PARTY TRANSACTIONS POLICY

 1. PREFACE

-1.1 Section 188 of the Companies Act 2013 (the Act) and Regulation 23 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 (Listing Regulations) provide that a listed Company shall formulate a policy on materiality of related party transactions and also on dealing with Related Party Transactions.
+1.1 Section 188 of the Companies Act 2013 (the Act) and Regulation 23 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 (Listing Regulations) provide that a listed Company shall formulate a policy on materiality of related party transactions and also on dealing with Related Party Transactions (RPT).

 1.2 Company understands the importance of stakeholder’s confidence and trust in the Company.
 In order to preserve it with transparency and to ensure that there is no conflict of interest causing any apprehension in the minds of its stakeholders, the Board of Directors of the Company, acting upon the recommendations of its Audit Committee (“the Committee”), has proposed to adopt a policy and procedures with respect to Related Party Transactions (Related Party Policy) of the Company.

-1.3 The Related Party Policy will be placed on the Company’s website at www.sakthisugars.com
+1.3 The Related Party Transaction Policy will be placed on the Company’s website at www.sakthisugars.com

 2. PRIMARY OBJECTIVE

-The primary objective of the policy is not only to be in the best interests of its stakeholders but also in due compliance with the requirements of the Companies Act and other applicable laws of the country.
+The primary objective of the policy is not only to be in the best interests of its stakeholders but also in due compliance with the requirements of the Act, Listing regulations and other applicable laws of the country.
 Further, as per Regulation 23 of the Listing Regulations, a policy needs to be formulated to deal with Related Party Transactions including formulating a policy on materiality of Related Party Transaction.
 This policy lays down the mechanism to deal with Related Party Transactions.

 3. DEFINITIONS